Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 The research of Jonathan N. Johnson, M.D., encompasses several different areas of pediatric cardiology.
 Dr. Johnson's primary focus is researching clinical outcomes in pediatric patients with congenital heart disease, as well as those with cardiomyopathy or heart failure, or those who have required heart transplantation or ventricular assist device (VAD) placement.
 Dr. Johnson is also interested in cardiac imaging, including fetal, transthoracic and transesophageal echocardiography, and studies how these imaging modalities can be used to improve patient outcomes.

-I hope to use clinical research to find ways to reduce complications in heart transplant patients, and figure out methodologies with which to prolong lives of both the patient and the transplanted heart.
+Dr. Johnson hopes to use clinical research to find ways to reduce complications in heart transplant patients and do so using noninvasive means.
+The average transplanted heart currently is expected to last only 15 years; Dr. Johnson and his team are determined to find ways to prolong lives of both the patient and the transplanted heart.

 Learn about clinical trials that address specific scientific questions about human health and disease.

 See the peer-reviewed findings I have published as a result of my research.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.